dockur/macos/readme.md

   - Select `macOS Base System` using your keyboard to begin the installation.

-  - Select `Disk Utility` and then select the first `Apple Inc. VirtIO Block Media` disk.
+  - Select `Disk Utility` and then select the largest `Apple Inc. VirtIO Block Media` disk.

   - Click `Erase` to format the disk, and give it any recognizable name you like.

-  - Close the window and proceed the installation by clicking `Reinstall macOS <version>`.
+  - Close the window and proceed the installation by clicking `Reinstall macOS`.

   - When prompted where to install the OS, select the disk you just created.

+  - There will be several reboots during the installation, keep selecting `macOS Installer` until it offers the option to select the disk you created.

+  - Keep selecting your own disk each reboot from now on.

+  - You will be guided through the installation.
+Select your region, account name, and other options.

   - Once you see the desktop, your macOS installation is ready for use.